michaelklishin/welle/README.md

 # Welle, a Clojure client for Riak

 Welle is a young idiomatic Clojure client for Riak built on top of the Riak Java driver.
-Its API and code style closely follow other ClojureWerkz projects, namely [Neocons](https://github.com/michaelklishin/neocons), [Elastisch](https://github.com/clojurewerkz/elastisch) and [Monger](https://github.com/michaelklishin/monger).
+Its API and code style closely follow other [ClojureWerkz Clojure libraries](http://clojurewerkz.org), namely [Neocons](https://github.com/michaelklishin/neocons), [Elastisch](https://github.com/clojurewerkz/elastisch) and [Monger](https://github.com/michaelklishin/monger).

 Welle is not the only Clojure client for Riak on the block: there is a client called [Sumo](https://github.com/reiddraper/sumo)